Classical values of Zeta, as simple as possible but not simpler: Riemann's Way

 Riemann's starting point is the following observation based on a change of variables:

 with the last equality arising from the integral definition of the Gamma function due to Euler.

 Riemann sums such integrals from $1$ to $\infty$, obtaining

-In a striking turn, Riemann then switches the sign of $x$ to $-x$ and the contour of integration from the half line $(0,+\infty)$ (or $[0,+\infty)$) to the so-called Hankel contour, which I will denote by $\gamma$:
+In a striking turn, Riemann then switches the sign of $x$ in the numerator to $-x$ and the contour of integration from the half line $(0,+\infty)$ (or $[0,+\infty)$) to the so-called Hankel contour, which I will denote by $\gamma$.
+Incidentally, Riemann could have flipped that contour around the origin instead, sending it to infinity leftwards, but he proceeds as above, obtaining

 \nt This integration presupposes that the (usually) multi-valued function $(-x)^{s-1}=e^{(s-1)\log (-x)}$ is classically defined, so that the logarithm of $-x$ is real when $x$ is negative.
 The point of this clever trick is to `extract' the value of $\zeta(s)$ for any complex value $s$ from the integral~(\ref{zetacontour}):